 On June 3, 2021 the District received a letter from DTSC in response to the District's December 17, 2020 letter on lead cleanup goals.
-The District is reviewing DTSC's letter.
 On June 10, 2021 the District sent a letter to DTSC expressing the District's interest in pursuing a land-use based cleanup program referred to as a Soil Management Plan (SMP) strategy.
 On July 20, 2021, DTSC responded to the District's June 10, 2021 letter.
-On August 13, 2021, a virtual conference meeting with the District, it's consultant and DTSC was held to discuss the recent correspondence.
-Staff and its consultant are developing a responses to the items brought up on the call by DTSC.
+On August 13, 2021, a virtual conference meeting with the District, its consultant and DTSC was held to discuss the recent correspondence.
+Subsequent to the call, staff and DTSC compiled a list of items to be addressed in order to move the project forward.
+Staff and its consultant are reviewing each of the items with DTSC staff.